Aadityesha/NewsSummary-Sentiment/data/readme.md

-# 📚 Text Analytics Projects: Summarization & Sentiment Analysis
+# 📚 Summarization & Sentiment Analysis

 This repository contains two datasets used for Natural Language Processing (NLP) tasks — extractive summarization of BBC News articles and sentiment analysis of financial news headlines.
 These datasets are ideal for experimentation in text processing, summarization, sentiment classification, and building end-to-end NLP applications.